cinemascience/pycinema/readme.md

 All code and examples are prototype and for design purposes only

-# Creating a local python environment for the workbench
+# Creating a local python environment

 To create a local python environment for this project, run the following commands within the repository directory:
 ```